 What Is a Clinical Massage Therapist?

 Are you interested in helping people find relief from injury, soreness and chronic pain?
 If so, you may want to explore a career as a clinical massage therapist.
 Read on to find out more about how practitioners of clinical massage, also known as medical massage, treat muscle injuries and soft tissue pain.
-Schools offering Massage Therapy degrees can also be found in these popular choices.

 Clinical Massage Therapist Defined

 Massage is often associated with stress reduction and relaxation.
 When you work as a clinical massage therapist, however, you perform therapeutic massage using physical touch and pressure to heal injuries.
-You might work in a variety of facilities, such as a physical rehabilitation center, hospital, nursing home or outpatient clinic.

 Your job duties as a clinical massage therapist include talking to clients to determine their symptoms, expectations and medical histories.
 You'll evaluate your clients to find problem areas before performing massage.
 You'll also provide tips on improving posture, strength, flexibility and relaxation.